maxfordham/ipyautoui/README.md

 - Make a pydantic model (or json schema) that defines the UI
 - Pass the model to `AutoUi` to generate an user-interface
 - Save the UI fields to file
-- Assign a compound-json filetype to the schema and generate `DisplayFiles` rendererer
+- Assign a compound-json filetype to the schema and generate `AutoDisplay` rendererer
-- Use `DisplayFiles` to display the json file using the AutoUi interface
+- Use `AutoDisplay` to display the json file using the AutoUi interface

 ## Dependencies